 Harvesting and Collecting Materials

 Before both ts’uu k’al and ts’uuii are collected, blessings and prayers are made before the tree to give thanks.
 Without the blessing, and knowledge of how much to take, future generations of weavers and trees could be negatively impacted because of limited supplies and the time it takes for regrowth.
 For example, taking too many roots from a single spruce tree could result in the tree having a difficult time absorbing water from the ground to feed itself.
 Taking too much ts’uu k’al from a tree could result in the death of the tree.
-Like the warning of the Loon On The Water we can push others out of existence if we are not careful.
+Like the warning of the Loon On The Water, we can push others out of existence if we are not careful.
 The same goes for our harvesting practices.
 Offering something to the tree is of utmost importance if a good relationship is to continue.
 Talking to the tree is another method for paying respect, yahguudung.

 Chilkat is a name associated with a group of Tlighit living in northwestern British Columbia and southeastern Alaska (BC Geographical Names, “Chilkat River”).
 The meaning of the world Chilkat is “salmon storehouse” (Bright 2004) in the Tlingit and Haida territories’.
 Naaxiin or Chilkat is a type of ceremonial weaving using wool.
 These blankets have been described as a boundary between worlds, and as an item that holds a presence.
 Their designs are typically geometric in shape (Emmons 1907).
 Although I don’t know any weavers that produce their own wool, many acknowledge the work that goes into raising a flock that produces wool.
 Some weavers spin raw wool, a time consuming process that adds to the hand-made element of the blanket, headband, apron, tunic, robe or various other garment being constructed.
 Traditional thigh spun “Z” warp is sometimes used, however commercial “S” twisted yarn is becoming popular (Reid 2010:11).
 Unspun mountain goat wool was used as currency, and had a standard value up and down the coast in a time before coin currency among people along the coast (Murray et.
 Al. n.d.).